Singapore to Hong Kong

 Dolce Vita is the gathering place for our savvy travellers of the world, a place where guests mingle and exchange stories and where new faces become lifelong friends.

 What could be a more fitting name for the very heart of Silver Muse?
 Central to the soul and inspiration behind Silversea’s Italian heritage, Dolce Vita is the gathering place for our savvy travellers of the world, a place where guests mingle and exchange stories and where new faces become lifelong friends.
-Let us spoil you with an incredible array of flawless cocktails, wines and spirits, as you relax, enjoy the evening sounds of a live pianist and enjoy “the sweet life” aboard.
+Let us spoil you with an incredible array of flawless cocktails, wines, and spirits, as you relax, enjoy the evening sounds of a live pianist, and enjoy “the sweet life” aboard.

 Casino